 The Board remands the claims for a new VA examination to assess the current severity of the service-connected left foot disability and to determine if there is an inextricably intertwined issue of entitlement to a TDIU.

-The Board denied the Veteran's claim for a disability rating in excess of 10 percent for her service-connected left fifth metatarsal fracture, finding that the evidence did not support a higher evaluation.
+The Board has denied the Veteran's claim for a disability rating in excess of 10 percent for her service-connected left fifth metatarsal fracture.
+The case is remanded for further action on her TDIU claim.

 We are not the VA.
 Veterans’ Rights is an independent resource built for veterans.
 We are not the U.S. Department of Veterans Affairs, not part of the government, and not endorsed by any government agency.